prometheus/alertmanager/docs/configuration.md

 # Whether or not to notify about resolved alerts.
 [ send_resolved: <boolean> | default = true ]

-# The recipient user’s user key.
+# The recipient user's user key.
 user_key: <secret>

-# Your registered application’s API token, see https://pushover.net/apps
+# Your registered application's API token, see https://pushover.net/apps
 # You can also register a token by cloning this Prometheus app:
 # https://pushover.net/apps/clone/prometheus
 token: <secret>